microsoft/vcpkg/docs/commands/integrate.md

 Creates a linked NuGet package for MSBuild integration.

-See [MSBuild Per-Project Integration](../users/integration.md#per-project-integration) for more infromation.
+See [MSBuild Per-Project Integration](../users/integration.md#per-project-integration) for more information.

 ### `vcpkg integrate powershell`